becky4245/YelpCamp/readme.md

-#Add Mongoose
--Install and configure Mongoose
--Setup campground
--Use camground model inside of our routes

-#Show Page
--Review the RESTful routes we've seen so far
--Add description to our campground model
--Show db.collection.drop()
--Add a show route/template
+This is a complete Full stack project made using HTML,CSS,JS,NODE,EXPRESS and MONGO

-RESTFUL ROUTES- There are & RESTful routes
+RESTFUL ROUTES- There are 7 RESTful routes